SAPH1TE/SAPH1TE/README.md

 <!--
   Authored by saph1te
   VERSION:2.0.0
-       - Please note this is not the official 2.0 as this is the dev branch and so please note that this code is actively being worked on in early stages so expect many quick commits, major changes, quirks, ect
+       - Please note this is not the official 2.0 as this is the dev branch and so please note that this code is actively being worked on in early stages so expect many quick commits, major changes, quirks, etc.

   =====================
          WELCOME!
   =====================
   - shout-out to anyone reading and peeking at the code
-  - This took a while 'cause GitHub blocks some CSS workarounds in markdown files which i have attempted heavily.
+  - This took a while 'cause GitHub blocks some CSS workarounds in markdown files which I have attempted heavily.
-  - But i would say it paid off...
+  - But I would say it paid off...
   - Wanna collab, vibe, or talk?
 Discord’s open: **@saph1te**

   ======================
-      COLOR PALLET
+     DARK COLOR PALETTE
   ======================
   Common Theme: "Jolly"